 Weimin He brings his lifelong study of these traditional forms (including a research fellowship on Chinese painting at the Ashmolean Museum), his own innovative art practice, and his long experience of teaching at the Ruskin, to create a unique course for those wanting to discover the history, philosophy and techniques of Chinese ink painting.
 He has been a Visiting Tutor at the Ruskin for several years teaching life drawing, and travels regularly to China to explore his own practice further.

-In this course you will be introduced to the tools and materials used in Chinese calligraphy and ink painting, and learn the use of ink and how to control the brushes.
-Weimin will also guide you to practice traditional ways of making paste, stretching and backing another sheet of paper on your finished work.
+In these courses you will be introduced to the tools and materials used in Chinese calligraphy and ink painting, and learn the use of ink and how to control the brushes.

-The materials and equipment required for this course will be provided, including paper, brushes, inks, watercolours and palettes and boards.
+The materials and equipment required for both parts of this course will be provided, including paper, brushes, inks, watercolours and palettes and boards.
 Students can bring additional brushes and a sketchbook and pencils if they wish.

 If you select a discounted booking rate, you will need to present your University alumni/staff card, NUS card, or some form of identification indicating your OAP status at the start of the course.